RealityBending/Pyllusion/README.md

 The [**Delboeuf
 illusion**](https://en.wikipedia.org/wiki/Delboeuf_illusion) is an
-optical illusion of relative size perception, where circles of identical size appear as different.
-The illusion was named for the Belgian philosopher, mathematician, experimental psychologist, hypnotist, and psychophysicist Joseph Remi Leopold Delboeuf, who created it in 1865.
+optical illusion of relative size perception, where circles of identical size appear as different because of their surrounding context.
+The illusion was named for the Belgian philosopher, mathematician, experimental psychologist, hypnotist, and psychophysicist Joseph Remi Leopold Delboeuf (1831–1896), who created it in 1865.

 ``` python
 import pyllusion as ill